AITC has bilingual resources, lesson plans, free downloads, learning kits and more.

 Food Evolution Teachers Guide

 Grade 9 to 12 - The Food Evolution Manitoba Teachers Guide was to designed to accompany the viewing of the 2016 documentary Food Evolution.
-The documentary is available to download for a limited time for Manitoba Teachers.
+The documentary is available to download for Manitoba Teachers attending our GMO PD Day in March.
 The guide provides:

 - Classroom resources specifically for Manitoba teachers and students